 - Reagents used in the manufacturing process – If reagents used in the manufacturing process are not completely removed by washing, these may find entry into the final product.

-- Method/Process used in the manufacture– Many drugs and chemicals is manufactured from different raw materials, by using different methods or processes.
+- Method/Process used during manufacturing – Drugs and chemicals are manufactured from different raw materials, using different methods or processes.
 The impurities are incorporated into the material during the manufacturing process.
-The type and amount of impurity present varies in the drugs/chemicals
+The type and amount of impurity present vary in the drugs/chemicals.

 - Chemical processes used in manufacturing